emmatz-pattersonvf/notes/README.md

 - Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
 This will help you to be more efficient and productive in your coding endeavors.

 First, prioritize your tasks.
 When you're working on a project, there will always be multiple things that need to get done.
 By identifying which tasks are most important and which can wait, you can make sure that you focus on the right things at the Right time.
 Use a task management tool, such as Trello or Asana, to keep track of your work and make adjustments as needed.

+# 2024-02-10
+- Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
+This will help you to be more efficient and productive in your work.
+First, make a list of all the tasks you need to complete, then prioritize them based on their importance and deadline.
+Next, allocate time for each task, making sure to allow enough time so you don't feel rushed or overwhelmed.
+Finally, use task management tools like Trello or Asana to keep track of your progress and make adjustments as needed.
+Remember to take breaks and switch tasks every now and then to avoid getting stuck in a rut.
+By following these tips, you can improve your programming skills and become a more effective developer.